Confluence 4.0-m36 EAP Release Notes

 - Upgrading from a previous version of Confluence.
 Follow the normal upgrade instructions to upgrade your test instance to this release.
 We strongly recommend that you back up your Confluence Home directory and your database before upgrading.

-- When upgrading from a previous version of Confluence, if you have customised your cache settings (as documented in Cache Performance Tuning) then you may run into memory problems during the wiki to XHTML migration.
+- When upgrading from a previous version of Confluence, if you have customized your cache settings (as documented in Cache Performance Tuning) then you may run into memory problems during the wiki to XHTML migration.
 We are working to fix this in a later milestone release but in the meantime you can revert your

 ehcache.xmlto the default version.